TrumanGIT/True-North/README.md

 ↑ Arrow Key – Enable or disable the camera preset.

-↓ Arrow Key – Command all followers to stop or wait. (can change in nethors follower framework MCM settings in game)
+↓ Arrow Key – Command all followers to stop or wait. (can change in nethors follower framework MCM in game)

-Page Up – Interact with NPCs from a distance. (can change in Taunt / Remote Interactions MCM settings in game)
+Page Up – Interact with NPCs from a distance. (can change in Taunt / Remote Interactions MCM in game)

 3 Key – Taunt nearby NPCs to gain a combat buff (only works during combat).